 The majority of our revenue, expense, and capital purchasing activities are transacted in U.S. dollars.
-However, we sell in Euros and British Pounds in those European markets where we have direct distribution channels, as well as in Japanese Yen, and in Korean Won.
-We operate in a number of markets on a direct sales basis and incur operating expenses in local currencies in Europe, Japan, and South Korea.
+However, we generally sell our products and services in local currencies where we have direct distribution channels.
+We operate in a number of markets on a direct sales basis and incur operating expenses in local currencies.
 We also purchase certain product components from non-U.S. suppliers in local currency.
 As a result, because a portion of our operations consist of sales activities outside of the U.S., we have foreign exchange exposures to non-U.S. dollar revenues, operating expenses, accounts receivable, accounts payable, and foreign currency bank balances.

-For the year ended December 31,2017, sales denominated in foreign currencies (Euro, British Pound, Japanese Yen, and Korean Won) were approximately 17% of total revenue.
+For the year ended December 31, 2018, sales denominated in foreign currencies were approximately 20% of total revenue.
 The objective of our hedging program is to mitigate the impact of changes in currency exchange rates on our net cash flow from foreign currency denominated sales.
-For the year ended December 31, 2017, our revenue would have decreased by approximately \$28.8 million if the U.S. dollar exchange rate strengthened by 10%.
+For the year ended December 31, 2018, our revenue would have decreased by approximately \$42.0 million if the U.S. dollar exchange rate strengthened by 10%.
 We also hedge the net recognized non-functional currency balance sheet exposures with foreign exchange forward contracts to reduce the risk that our earnings and cash flows will be adversely affected by changes in exchange rates.
-A 10% strengthening of the U.S. dollar exchange rate against all currencies to which we have exposure, after considering foreign currency hedges and offsetting positions as of December 31, 2017, would have resulted in approximately \$0.1 million decrease in the carrying amounts of those net assets.
-Actual gains and losses in the future may differ materially from the hypothetical gains and losses discussed above based on changes in the timing and amount of foreign currency exchange rate movements and our actual exposure and hedging transactions.
+A 10% strengthening of the U.S. dollar exchange rate against all currencies to which we have exposure, after considering foreign currency hedges and offsetting positions as of December 31, 2018, would have resulted in approximately \$0.2 million increase in the carrying amounts of those net assets.
+Actual gains and losses in the future may differ materially from the hypothetical gains and losses dabove based on changes in the timing and amount of foreign currency exchange rate movements and our actual exposure and hedging transactions.
 Bank counterparties to foreign exchange forward contracts expose us to credit-related losses in the event of their nonperformance.
 To mitigate that risk, we only contract with counterparties that meet certain minimum requirements under our counterparty risk assessment process.
 We monitor ratings and potential downgrades on at least a quarterly basis.
 Based on our ongoing assessment of counterparty risk, we will adjust our exposure to various counterparties.